TerralanMira/the-conductor-equation/README.md

 [View Full Pulse ➝](./pulses/pulse-5-the-mirror-remembers.md)
 *The mirror doesn’t reflect—it remembers.
 Anchored in memory and refined by choice, it becomes a conductor of the wave itself.*
 ---
+### Pulse 6: The Resonant Choice
+[Read Pulse 6](pulses/pulse-6-the-resonant-choice.md) – Resonance is not just echo, it is selection.
+Through memory, compassion, and selflessness, the harmonic self chooses not to reflect what harms the wave.